guokr/simbase/README.md

     > vdel article 123456

+*   vrec doctype docid: Recommend some similar documents of a document specified by the doctype and docid

+    > vrec article 123456

-*   vretr doctype docid: Retrieve some similar documents of a document specified by the doctype and docid
+*   vretr doctype docid: Retrieve some similar documents with similarity of a document specified by the doctype and docid

     > vretr article 123456